marekweb/oak-php/README.md

 After the configuration section in the `app.php` file, the Dispatcher is called and it routes the request to the appropriate handler method.
 The Dispatcher class uses two servant classes to do this: the Router, which accepts a URL and returns a matched callback name (class and method), and the Invoker, which receives a callback name and instantiates the class, before calling the specified method.

-By convention a class which contains handler methods is called a Controller, and it must accept a Request object as its sole constructor parameter.
-The Request object contains all of the data contained in the HTTP request.
+A handler is a method which accepts a Context object as its single parameter.
+A Context is a simple container class which can be replaced with app-specific functionality.

 Getting started
 ---------------